joaovicente/beautiful-jekyll/_posts/2018-02-12-event-driven-with-spring-rest-kafka-and-mongodb.md

 }
 ```

-Now, let's give it a spin, by starting docker-compose (unless you still have it running)
+Now, let's give it a spin, by starting docker-compose (unless you still have it running, you wild thing!)

 ```bash
 $ docker-compose -f docker-compose-kafka-mongo.yml up